Frequently Asked Questions

 You will need the basic kitchen appliances and equipment.
 We avoid recipes that require unusual equipment such as deep fryers.
 If you do already have you may find a use for them in some of the recipes and are still welcome to use them.

 We consider basic appliances to be: stove, oven, microwave, kettle and toaster.

 Basic equipment includes the following: large non-stick frying pan, a good sharp knife, set of pots (at least one small and one large), chopping board, colander, grater, peeler, spatula, wooden spoon, ladle, tupperware, mixing bowl, baking tray, baking paper, pie dish or individual oven dishes, kitchen towels and rolling pin.
 You may also find a hand blender, wok, small kitchen scale, measuring cups, a slotted spoon and a spaghetti spoon helpful.

 Will I have food waste?

 We do our best to limit any food waste that may occur in the plans we create, as we don’t want food waste ourselves.
-We try to ensure that week plans have enough meals to use up what you may have leftover from buying a perishable item, or we make sure it can get used up in the next week plan.
-We also include tips on how to deal with leftover ingredients when possible.
+We try to ensure that our week plans have enough meals to use up what you may have leftover from buying a perishable item, or we make sure it can get used up in the next week plan.
+We also include tips on how to deal with leftover ingredients in our recipes when possible.
 If you buy food in quantities matching the grocery list then food waste should be minimal if there is any at all.
 As you can also customise the meal plans, you also have control over using ingredients that you may have on hand to avoid them going to waste.